lutris/lutris/docs/installers.rst

 Valid values for ``mode`` include ``w`` (the default, to write to a new file) or ``a`` to append data to an existing file.

+Refer to the YAML documentation for reference on how to including multiline documents and quotes.

 Example:

 ::